ZusDev/CS2-Anticheat-Defense/README.md

 In addition to gameplay analysis, ACD includes anti-exploit and server-protection components designed to detect malicious client behavior, spam abuse, suspicious engine interactions, and other non-standard gameplay modifications.
 The system is actively maintained and continuously adapted for modern CS2 engine changes, ensuring compatibility with evolving cheat techniques and networking behavior.

+> [!TIP]
-ACD focuses on optimized performance, configurable action systems, detailed logging, and optional Discord/webhook integrations for real-time server administration and evidence tracking.
+> ACD focuses on optimized performance, configurable action systems, detailed logging, and optional Discord/webhook integrations for real-time server administration and evidence tracking.

 ## Detection Comparison